12 Consumer Discretionary Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- Boqii Holding BQ shares moved upwards by 15.1% to $0.42 during Friday's pre-market session.
-The market value of their outstanding shares is at $38.4 million.
+- Mohawk Industries MHK stock moved upwards by 13.5% to $148.5 during Friday's pre-market session.
+The market value of their outstanding shares is at $9.4 billion.
+The company's, Q1 earnings came out yesterday.

 Losers